brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

 banner:
   title : "About Us<br>  <br> Why was Brainstorm Security founded?" image : "images/passion.jpg"
   content : "The founder Richard had always wanted to be a police officer, ever since being a little boy.
-He grew up and took on a number of diffrent jobs from office equipment sales, to working for local govenment.
-A year or so before the 'DotCom boom' of the late 80s, and having a life long interest in computers, he was offered two different jobs as a computer programmer.
-However, he passed up on these amazing opportunities to earn an extra £30 a week 'beer money' working in an office.
-As we grow up we can all look back and consider 'what if?' in our life choices.
+He grew up and took on a number of different jobs, from office equipment sales, to working for local government.
+A year or so before the ‘Dot-com boom’ of the late 80s, and having a lifelong interest in computers, he was offered two different jobs as a computer programmer.
+However, he passed up on these amazing opportunities to earn an extra £30 a week ‘beer money’ working in an office.
+As we grow up, we can all look back and consider ‘what if?’ in our life choices."

   <br>

-  Richard travelled and worked abroad, returning to join the police in the UK.
+  "Richard travelled and worked abroad, returning to join the police in the UK.
 He enjoyed an amazing career for nearly three decades.
 He worked in forward facing uniformed police roles, dealing with people from all parts of society, from the homeless to high society, which gave him an amazing experience of communicating with people.
-He mastered his skills of dealing with incidents under pressure, and with people often in crisis, victims, offenders, witnesses and everyone else associated with the criminal justice system.
-Many critical incidents would often involve 'life or death' decision making.
+Furthermore, he mastered his skills of dealing with incidents under pressure, and with people often in crisis, victims, offenders, witnesses and everyone else associated with the criminal justice system.
+Many critical incidents would often involve ‘life or death’ decision-making.
 He took this in his stride, following the core policing principles, protecting life and property, preserving order, preventing the commission of offences, bringing offenders to justice."
   button:
     enable : true
     label : "Contact Us"